jxlarrea/recyclarr-configs/README.md

 ## Ensuring Regular Updates

 To maintain the most current version of all Custom Formats, it is recommended to run the `sync.sh` script daily.
 This can be automated by configuring a cron job using the `crontab -e` command.
-Make sure that your crontab file includes the `PATH` environment variable, as shown below:
+Make sure that your crontab file includes the `PATH` environment variable.
+The example below will run `sync.sh` at 8:00 AM every day.

 ```
 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin